-Furthermore, the Chairman and Chief Executive Officer acquired performance shares in 2017, but they became available only in conditions described below, the strict compliance with Group's ethical principles as described in the Code of Conduct of SCOR Group was required.
+Furthermore, the Chairman and Chief Executive Officer acquired performance shares in 2017, but they became available only in

 2019.
 These performance shares were granted as part of the plan of March 4, 2015 and the LTIP plan of September 1, 2011.